 From Sea to Shining Sea

 After spending most of my adult life living in Asia, I’m going to celebrate a milestone birthday this year.
 What better way than to re-discover my own country and visit places I always wanted to see?
-Like falling leaves, it’s time for me to return to my roots!
+Like falling leaves, it’s time for me to return to my roots this fall!

 I had accumulated enough frequent flyer miles to fly Business Class from Hong Kong, where I live, to the West Coast of the United States, where I am from, and if I didn’t cash them in now, they would expire.

 I had several options.
-After giving it a lot of thought, I decided that rather than cashing in my miles on a series of shorter trips or economy class trips, I’d rather blow all 120,000 miles of them on a Cathay Pacific Airways Business Class flight to California.
+After giving it a lot of thought, I decided that rather than cashing in my miles on a series of shorter trips or economy class trips, I’d rather blow all 120,000 miles of them on a Cathay Pacific Airways Business Class flight from Hong Kong to California.